Ever had a concrete bird bath that you want to seal up but you just don’t know which non-toxic ones are out there?

 Here’s a video on how you can apply a sealer to your bird bath:

-If all that is done fine, you can begin putting water out for birds to visit your bird bath!
+If all that is done well, you can begin putting water out for birds to visit your bird bath – just make sure to change the water often!

 Related FAQs: